Bayit VeGan

 Bayit VeGan (בית וגן, lit.
-House and Garden) is a neighborhood in southwest Jerusalem.
-Bayit VeGan is located to the east of Mount Herzl and borders the neighborhoods of Kiryat HaYovel and Givat Mordechai.
+House and Garden, also Bayit Vagan) is a neighborhood in southwest Jerusalem.
+It is located to the east of Mount Herzl, and borders the neighborhoods of Kiryat HaYovel and Givat Mordechai.

 History

 Bronze Age

-A 4,000-year-old cemetery and many Canaanite artifacts were discovered in an archeological dig at the edge of Bayit Vagan.
+A 4,000-year-old cemetery and many Canaanite artifacts were discovered in an archeological dig at the edge of Bayit VeGan.
 The cemetery covers an area of more than half an acre (0.2 hectare), and burials are believed to have taken place there mainly in the Bronze Age, in 2200-2000 BCE and 1700-1600 BCE.
 Excavations began in 1995 but the most interesting finds were discovered in 2005.

 Crusader period

 The Orthodox monastery of Mar Saba owned a farmstead in this area in the 12th century, during the existence of the Catholic Kingdom of Jerusalem established by Crusaders.

 British Mandate period

+The Beit VeGan Association for establishing a religious-Zionist neighbourhood in western Jerusalem was founded in 1920.
+Among its leaders were Rabbi Yosef Mordechai Halevi, Rabbi Avraham-Haim Shag, Yerachmiel Amdursky, attorney Aharon Mani (of the Mani family), and Binyamin Kukia.
+The neighbourhood was initially planned to include 70 private homes, each with a private ornamental garden, similar to the garden neighbourhood of Beit HaKerem.
+Ultimately, 250 members joined the association, and the purchase of land from the surrounding villages of Ein Karem and Al-Malha began in 1921.
+Construction started in 1926, with 25 houses built on "Rabbi Kook Street" (now Beit VeGan Street), including the "Great Sephardic Synagogue."

+In 1929, the "B'nai B'rith" neighbourhood was established by members of the B'nai B'rith organization at the highest point in the neighbourhood at the time (Beit VeGan Street 36–56), where a water tower was also constructed with the assistance of B'nai B'rith.
+One of the neighbourhood's founders and its first rabbi was Rabbi Shmuel Eliezeri, who was appointed in 1930.

+At the time of its establishment, Beit VeGan was isolated from other Jerusalem neighbourhoods and formed the city's western boundary.
+The purchase of land for the neighbourhood was completed in 1932 when Yehuda Steinberg acquired land from the Aisha clan of Ein Karem at a site originally designated for the construction of a monastery.

-During the British Mandate, the army built one of its radar stations in Bayit Vagan.
+During the British Mandate, the army built one of its radar stations in the neighborhood.
 A synagogue, Beit Knesset Migdal ("The Tower"), now stands on the spot.

-Bayit Vagan was the third neighborhood built in West Jerusalem in modern times.
+Bayit VeGan was the third neighborhood built in West Jerusalem in modern times.